In today's uncertain times, it is the perfect moment to reflect on how you have been living your life.

 But then I found something that I loved and I understood exactly what that saying meant.

 I don't think Dave and I have ever worked harder in our lives, but each day feels like summer camp.
+We love doing what we do.

 I cannot believe I Am Living My Daydream.